rakicdominik68-alt/MinecraftLegacyConsoleEdition/README.md

-# Minecraft Legacy Console Edition
+# Minecraft: Xbox One Edition
-Welcome to Minecraft Legacy Console Edition Github if you want to download and play a pc version of LCE your in the right place soo what are you waiting for play now with no limit
+Welcome to Minecraft: Xbox One Edition Github if you want to download and play a pc version of LCE your in the right place soo what are you waiting for play now with no limit

 # Download